 Our elevator is currently under construction.
-Please read about its rich history.
-We look forward to reopening it later in 2017.
+Enjoy reading about its rich history below.
+We look forward to it reopening in later 2018.

 Chimney Rock State Park is one of the few places in the world with an elevator inside a mountain!
 Our elevator has been around for quite some time; in late 1947, men began to blast a 198-foot tunnel out of a solid granite cliff which led to the 258-foot elevator shaft.
 It took eight tons of dynamite and 18 months to complete this massive piece of construction.
 The elevator was opened to the public in May 1949, the same year the entrance parking lot, three-mile drive to the top parking lot and upper parking lot were paved.
 Next, the Sky Lounge, a gift shop and snack bar, was built on top of the mountain.